Ahmadmosadq1/holbertonschool-low_level_programming/bit_manipulation/README.md

 4-Clear_bit:

 - just like pervious task except, we invert (1 << index) mask and do AND bitwise with n like so (n = n &(1 << index))

+5 - flip_bits:

+- Here, we want to know how many bits to flip when going from one number to another.
+- We use (n >> i) & 1 and XOR with (m >> i) & 1 because XOR is only true if n and m bits are different.
+- We are using >> to isolate each bit from LSB to MSB and compare them one by one.